TheGkR/blog/README.md

 The Main menu picture was drawn by me Feel free to use it.
 ### Lot of people reuploaded my picture and some of them is even getting money from it.But i don't care.

-# Future plan's
-Adding a story on the webpage.

-Adding voice over.

-Providing user the complete freedom to make changes in the website.

 #### Note that the achievement's are My personel achievements.